ISyE Postdoctoral Fellowship Program

 Mentor: Turgay Ayer

-Bento Natura is a Ph.D. student in the Department of Mathematics at the London School of Economics.
-He will join ISyE as a postdoctoral fellow in October 2022.
+Bento Natura received his Ph.D. degree from the Department of Mathematics at the London School of Economics.
 His research interests are in operational research, combinatorial optimization, convex optimization, and game theory.

 Mentor: Mohit Singh